vuestorefront/vue-storefront/packages/core/docs/integrate/integration-guide.md

 ### Writing factory params

 Once you have done the essential configuration of the Nuxt module and plugin, you can proceed to write composable.
-A good thing to know is you don't have to build it from scratch, we do most of the job for you!
+A good thing to know is you don't have to build it from scratch; we do most of the job for you!
 Instead, you have to fill in the required functions and properties called `factoryParams`.

-The `factoryParams` are including functions that you have to implement to provide the functionality of implementing composable, such a fetching something from the API, or triggering other actions.
+The `factoryParams` are including functions that you have to implement to provide the functionality of implementing composable, such a fetching something from the API or triggering other actions.

 ```ts